"Download holds no fear for us" say the genre-bending metal-punkers

-Their new album 'What Separates Me From You' is about to drop, but what about the creation of the band itself?
+Their new album ‘What Separates Me From You’ is about to drop, and in this month’s Rock Sound we’re bringing you the full story on its creation.
+But what about the creation of the band itself?

 This month’s Rock Sound coverstars are A Day To Remember, a band who by now need no introduction.
 In our extensive article in the magazine they discuss everything from sacrifice to ‘Superman’ by Goldfinger and in this online-only interview the band talk about their roots – their hometown of Ocala, Florida and how the band was born.